The Incredible Benefits of Meditation: Why It’s Worth the Effort

 5. Promotes Better Sleep

 Getting a good night’s sleep is essential for physical and mental health, but for many people, anxiety, stress, and racing thoughts can interfere with restful sleep.
-Meditation can help improve sleep quality by promoting relaxation and calming the mind before bed.
+One of the benefits of meditation is its ability to improve sleep quality by promoting relaxation and calming the mind before bed.

 By practicing relaxation techniques such as deep breathing or progressive muscle relaxation, meditation prepares your body and mind for sleep.
 Studies have shown that people who meditate regularly fall asleep faster, experience fewer disturbances during the night, and wake up feeling more refreshed.